 The American Council on Renewable Energy (ACORE) is seeking a Programs Intern to help advance renewable energy through education, collaboration, and supportive finance.
 ACORE represents the nation’s leading renewable energy developers, manufacturers, and investors along with corporate electricity consumers, electricity utilities, and the many other diverse industries that comprise America’s renewable energy economy.

 The ideal candidate has strong skills in research and writing and research skills as well as a desire to impact positive change on renewable energy finance.
 Interns will report to the Program Manager.
 This position is located in ACORE’s Washington, D.C. office.

-Candidates are invited to apply for the Programs Internship by submitting a cover letter, resume, and writing sample to email@example.com.
+Candidates are invited to apply for the Programs Internship by submitting a cover letter, resume, and writing sample.
 In the cover letter, candidates should explain what they would like to gain from an ACORE internship and why a career in renewable energy interests them.
-For the writing sample, candidates should send no more than two pages that demonstrate an ability to synthesize information.
+For the writing sample, candidates should submit no more than two pages that demonstrate an ability to synthesize information.

 The Ørsted Mentorship Program